 If a minimalist workspace keeps you focused for long periods of time, go for it.
-The plain desk and colors will probably work like magic for you.
+The plain desk and colours will probably work like magic for you.

 If you want to be creative, go for a workspace that reflects an artistic vibe.
 You can think of hanging beautiful art on the walls or having inspirational books on your desk.

 There are different ways you can design your workspace depending on the goals you want to achieve.
 The more personalized it becomes, the more productive you’ll be.

 Take a couple of minutes or hours every day to sort out and organize things on your desk.
 Declutter your workspace by sorting out all items in your workspace into categories.
 For example, you can categorize these items like books, papers, and supplies.

 Analyze each and every object and ask yourself if it contributes to your well-being and productivity.
 If you find yourself being hesitant or unsure, ask yourself whether the object is aligned to your dream office.